Beat It: Release and reception

-In a Rolling Stone review, Christopher Connelly describes "Beat It" as the best song on Thriller, adding that it "ain't no disco AOR track".
+In a Rolling Stone review, Christopher Connelly describes "Beat It" as "maybe the best song" on Thriller, adding that it is "a this-ain't-no-disco AOR track if ever I heard one".
 He notes of the "nifty dance song", "Jackson's voice soars all over the melody, Eddie Van Halen checks in with a blistering guitar solo, you could build a convention center on the backbeat".
 AllMusic's Stephen Thomas Erlewine states that the song is both "tough" and "scared".
 Robert Christgau claimed that the song has Eddie Van Halen "wielding his might in the service of antimacho".
 Slant Magazine observed that the song was an "uncharacteristic dalliance with the rock idiom".
 The track also won praise from Jackson biographer J. Randy Taraborrelli, who stated that the song was "rambunctious".

 "Beat It" has been recognized with several awards.
 At the 1984 Grammy Awards, the song earned Jackson two of record-eight awards: Record of the Year and Best Male Rock Vocal Performance.
 The track won the Billboard Music Award for favorite dance/disco 12" LP in 1983.
 The single was certified gold by the Recording Industry Association of America (RIAA), a few months after its release, for shipments of at least one million units.
 In 1989, the standard format single was re-certified platinum by the RIAA, based on the revised sales level of one million units for platinum singles.
 The total number of digital sales in the US, as of August 2022, stands at 8,000,000.